Earth Spirit Hearth

 In a bowl, with an electric mixer on medium speed, mix the butter and brown sugar until it is smooth.
 Add the milk, mix.

-In another bowl, mix the flour, ground almond, Soul Warming Cinnamon Blend, and baking powder.
+In another bowl, mix the flour, ground almond, cinnamon, and baking powder.
 Add the dry ingredients to the butter mixture and stir until it is well blended.
 Press dough into compact ball.
 Divide the dough in half.
 Flatten each portion into a 1-inch-thick disk.
 Place in refrigerator for about 20 minutes.

 On a lightly floured board, with a floured rolling pin, roll the dough, a portion at a time, to 1/8 inch thick.
 With a floured 2- to 3-inch cookie cutter, press as many cookies as fits.